 You are invited…

 From 0900-1000, we will open the Zoom meeting ten minutes early at 0850 to allow for chat time.
 At 0900, we all join in (In-Person & On Zoom).
-We say a quick “hi” to each other (any new friends, apologies?), remind us what Men’s Breakfast is all about and why we are about it.
-We share a Bible passage, a Brother Story, our Burdens in prayer (a time of silence with visual & personal prompts), a hearty Bellow of praise.
+We will say a quick “hi” to each other (any new friends, apologies?), remind us what Men’s Breakfast is all about and why we are about it.
+We share a Bible passage, a Brother Story, a Breakout group time to pray, a hearty Bellow of praise.
 We close with thanks, News, Lord’s Prayer, Blessing, a Goodbye.

 After 1000, On Zoom you can chat away, while In Person for those who can stay, we will work together to clean-up & reset the foyer.